 Scientists and clinicians alike are excited about this new therapy that may offer extended survival to certain patients who have exhausted their options for cancer treatments.
 Results have been especially promising in patients with cancers such as aggressive non-Hodgkin lymphomas like diffuse large B cell lymphoma (DLBCL), transformed follicular lymphoma (TFL), primary mediastinal B-cell lymphoma (PMBCL), certain leukemias such as ALL and CLL, and multiple myelomas.

 - How long is CAR T-cell therapy effective?
 While some studies have reported extended periods of remission, patients will need to be followed long-term to answer this question.

 - What is the cost of CAR T-cell therapy?
 Genetically engineering personalized immunotherapy is expensive and complicated.
-The price tag is not yet known, but some analysts suggest it will be in the hundreds of thousands of dollars.
-How will the healthcare system bear the burden of this cost?
-If "cures" are seen, will the healthcare system ethically determine to pay?
+The price tag of the first approval, Kymriah (tisagenlecleucel) from Novartis is set at $475,000 per treatment.
+Will the healthcare system be able to bear the burden of this cost?
+What portion will patients be responsible for?

 - Can CAR T-cells from donors be harvested and stored, or can a "universal" CAR-T agent be successfully developed?
 Researchers from the National Cancer Institute (NCI) have reported promising results from a trial using donor-derived CAR T-cells in lymphoma and leukemia.